-The 2019 Audi Q5 equipped with the 2.0-liter turbo four-cylinder can tow up to 4,400 pounds, which is plenty to haul a 5.2-meter camper or a midsize fishing boat.
+The 2023 Audi Q5 equipped with the 2.0-litre turbo four-cylinder can tow up to 4,400 pounds, which is plenty to haul a 5.2-metre camper or a midsize fishing boat.
 You could even tow a subcompact car, like a Honda Fit, on a trailer or tow dolly.

-The Toyota RAV4 has been around just about as long as the compact SUV segment has existed.
+The Toyota RAV4 has been around for as long as the compact SUV segment has existed.
 Throughout the years, it’s always been a top seller.
-With plenty of room for a family, a small footprint, and loads of safety features, it's no wonder it's so popular.
+With plenty of room for a family, a small footprint, and many safety features, such as adaptive cruise, automatic emergency braking, and blind-spot warning, it's no wonder it's so popular.

 Adding to this, the latest-generation RAV4 has a surprising max towing capacity.
-For example, the 2019 RAV4 Trail AWD can tow up to 3,500 pounds, which is enough for a popup camper, jet skis, or even a small boat.
-All other 2019 RAV4 models can tow 1,500 pounds, which is just enough for the smallest of pop-up campers.
+For example, the 2023 RAV4 Trail AWD can tow up to 3,501 pounds, enough for a popup camper, jet skis, or even a small boat.
+All other 2019 RAV4 models can tow 1,499 pounds, just enough for the smallest pop-up campers..

 Subcompact SUVs sometimes get dubbed "lifted hatchbacks" or "glorified hatchbacks" because many lack any towing capabilities.
 There are, however, some subcompact SUVs that can handle light towing without issue.

 The Fiat 500X may be cute and tiny, but don't let its modest stature fool you.
 It has a tough side that allows it to do a little towing too.
-For example, the 2019 Fiat 500X, which features a 1.3-liter turbocharged three-cylinder engine that pumps out 177 horsepower, can tow up to 2,000 pounds.
+For example, the 2019 Fiat 500X, which features a 1.3-litre turbocharged four-cylinder engine that pumps out 177 horsepower, can tow up to 2,000 pounds.